HansaHalim/zebu-challenge/README.md

 ### Backend
 Information such as list of pizza size, crust, and toppings are dynamically fetched from the backend server.
-The backend is written in python using flask.
+The backend is written in python using flask and is deployed on heroku.

 Server Link: (http://zebu-backend.halim.ca/)
 Source Code: (https://github.com/HansaHalim/zebu-challenge-backend)